An Unregularized Third Order Newton Method: Abstract

 \section{Abstract}

 In this paper, we propose a third-order Newton's method which in each iteration solves a semidefinite program as a subproblem.
 Our approach is based on moving to the local minimum of the third-order Taylor expansion at each iteration, rather than that of the second order.
 We show that this scheme has local cubic convergence.
-We then provide numerical experiments comparing this scheme to some standard algorithms.
+We then provide numerical experiments comparing this scheme to some standard algorithms, and propose a version of Levenberg-Marquardt regularization for our algorithm.

 \paragraph{Keywords:} { Newton's method, third-order methods, semidefinite programming, cubic polynomials.}